PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 function set(T: type) -> type
 ```

 The final layer of first-roder types are traits.
 Traits are types that are described in therms of their properties, rather than by enumerating their membders.
-Traits may have infinite members, so it's impossible to construct them from the bottom, we have to construct them from the top, by carving out a subset of the `any` type based on certain properties that we want the trait to have.
+Traits may have infinite members, so it's impossible to contype them from the bottom, we have to contype them from the top, by carving out a subset of the `any` type based on certain properties that we want the trait to have.

 Traits are essentially a contract, with a set of rules that a type must obey to be a sub-type of the trait.
 The most straight-forward trait is one with a set of function signatures that the type must implement.